nasser/oddball/README.md

 Experimental.
 Don't use for anything mission critical for a while.

 ## Usage
 Oddball does very little.
 It stores and retrieves data, and reads and writes to disk.
 That's about it.
-It is intended as a platform to build more powerful on.
+It is intended as a platform to build more powerful abstractions on.

 ### Create new store
 Create stores by specifying what hash algorithm and what digest encoding to use.